 hours after the start of a meal.
 Different testing times will yield different results.
 These

 It’s important to test every day.
 This helps you get a sense of

-your personal levels.
+your overall blood sugar control and can help you make treatment decisions.
 Testing is the best way to learn how your sugar is

 Exercise and Glucose Testing